 Honeyberries are a treat that really shouldn’t be missed.
 What are honeyberries?
 This relatively new fruit has actually been cultivated in cooler regions by our ancestors.
 For centuries, farmers in Asia and Eastern Europe knew how to grow honeyberries.
-The plants are native to Russia and have remarkable cold tolerance, surviving temperatures of -55 degrees Fahrenheit (-48 C.).
+The plants are native to Russia and have a remarkable cold tolerance, surviving temperatures of -55 degrees Fahrenheit (-48 C.).
 Also called haskap berry (from the Japanese name for the plant), honeyberries are early season producers and may be the first fruits harvested in spring.

 What are Honeyberries?